Codex Hersfeldensis

 The Codex Hersfeldensis was a manuscript from the Early Middle Ages.
-Written between 830 and 850, the codex was found in Hersfeld Abbey in the first half of the 15th century.
+Written between 830 and 850, the codex was found in Hersfeld Abbey in Germany in the first half of the 15th century.
 The codex was brought to Italy by Enoch of Ascoli in 1455, where it was divided up and copied.
 The original has since been lost.
 The Codex Hersfeldensis is considered to be the original source for the surviving manuscripts of the Opera Minora – the shorter works of Tacitus, including the Germania.

 In 1425, Heinrich von Grebenstein, a Hersfeld monk visiting Rome, informed the apostolic secretary, humanist, and collector of Latin manuscripts, Poggio Bracciolini, of the discovery of copies of ancient works at the abbey.
 Grebenstein sent a list of the works to Poggio who recognized the value of the finds and sent his agent Niccolò Niccoli to Hersfeld to obtain a detailed inventory.
 In 1431, Niccoli identified three writings of Tacitus as works contained within the codex (Germania, Agricola, Dialogus de oratoribus), as well as a fragment of Suetonius's De grammaticis et rhetoribus from De viris illustribus with their incipit and volume in folia: